Taylor Sanford

 Taylor H. Sanford (November 11, 1908 – August 8, 1966) was an American baseball player, coach, and college athletics administrator.
 He served as the head baseball coach at Randolph–Macon College from 1942 to 1949 and at Wake Forest University from 1951 to 1955.
 He led the Wake Forest Demon Deacons baseball team to the 1955 College World Series championship.
+Sanford's Demon Deacons also made up the United States national team at several Pan American Games.

 Early life

 Sanford was born to Dr. and Mrs. T. Ryland Sanford in Hampton, Virginia.
 He later attended Hargrave Military Academy where he was an all-state athlete in football, basketball and baseball.
 He then enrolled at the University of Richmond.

 Playing career

 Sanford was captain of the Richmond Spiders football, basketball, and baseball teams, and set school records in the shot put and discus.
 He then played baseball professionally in the Bi-State and Piedmont leagues while also coaching prep and college teams.
 He ended his professional career in 1946, having never climbed higher than Class B.

 He was listed as a scout for the New York Yankees of Major League Baseball in 1948.